Arinerron/Forux/README.md

 An in-development, simple, lightweight 2D game library.

 # Error Checking
 Before pushing to this repository, please check for errors in your code.
-You can do that by executing `sh script.sh` in the root directory in the repository.
+You can do that by executing `sh syntax.sh` in the root directory in the repository.
 This will trigger a fake compile that will report errors (if any) to the console.

 # Documentation
 ## Game.java